xshlxy/WEB102/quiz-app/README.md

-# Web Development Project 2 - _LinguaBrasil_
+# Web Development Project 3 - _LinguaBrasil_

 Submitted by: **Ashley Oliveira Andrade**

-This web app: **aims to help users learn some basic portuguese through the usage of flashcards**
+This web app: **aims to help users learn some basic portuguese through the usage of flashcards and a quiz system**

 Time spent: **3** hours spent in total